 Part 2: Solutions

-In Part 1, we looked at common reasons why English proficiency can stagnate during an educational move to Malaysia โ€” including the Japanese community environment, the ratio of Japanese spoken at home, 'vague comprehension,' and the Manglish environment.
+In Part 1, we identified common reasons why children's English skills tend to plateau when relocating to Malaysia for education โ€” including the Japanese community environment, the proportion of Japanese spoken at home, "passive understanding" of English, and exposure to Manglish.
 So what are families whose children are actually improving their English doing differently?
-In this article, we introduce concrete steps you can start taking today.
+This article introduces concrete steps you can start taking today.

 • โœ“A home environment that supports English growth

-• โœ“Ways to increase English input at home
+• โœ“Ideas for increasing English input at home

 • โœ“Key points to check at international school meetings